launchcodedev/app-config/docs/spec/README.md

 Whether the value contained in `APP_CONFIG` is valid is up to the schema.

-Schemas are JSON files, with the exact name `.app-config.schema.json`.
+Schemas are JSON values, exposed through another environment variable named `APP_CONFIG_SCHEMA`.
-This file should be present in the working directory, but libraries should provide an option for this.

-A missing schema file should result in an error, unless the library provides a non-validation opt-out option.
+A missing schema should result in an error, unless the library provides a non-validation opt-out option.

 Schemas should follow the exact specification of [JSON Schema](https://json-schema.org/specification.html).
 Users tend to use draft releases of this spec, so libraries are encouraged to support as many versions as possible.